FSA taps Nasdaq to help tackle market abuse

 European regulators are keen to clamp down on investment firms who seek to take advantage of the fragmentation of the European trading landscape over the past five years to hide abusive trading practices.

-The new breed of high-speed traders has also been criticised by some banks and asset managers for using abusive tactics to glean information above rivals' trading intentions.
+The new breed of high-speed traders has also been criticized by some banks and asset managers for using abusive tactics to glean information above rivals' trading intentions.

 (Editing by David Cowell)